 I've been a Costco member for years.
 It's my go-to store for purchasing household staples: paper towels, T.P., garbage bags, detergent, water, coffee grinds, milk, and eggs.
 It's also where I stock up on "bottomless" snack supplies for my hungry-hungry-hippo growing kids: big boxes of chocolate-chip granola bars, huge portions of Pirate Booty, endless bags of potato chips, vats of Goldfish, and all the cookies.
+Here are my go-to items from Costco that help with meal planning.
+I hope they help you rethink your weeknight rotation of meals.

 When Baby #3 was born, the husband actually did a big cost analysis and discovered that buying the store-brand diapers and wipes would ultimately save us hundreds of dollars.
 (And FYI, the Kirkland brand is awesome, IMHO, and I've heard they're made by Huggies.)